sneha-balamurali/fpga/projects/pulse_counter.md

     - Confirm what values are sent into and out of the DAC module (e.g., after any bit inversions).
     - Measure or simulate the DAC output to understand how the Red Pitaya converts those codes into voltage.

-- It’s best to trace this end-to-end—from the Verilog counter to the SMA output—to confirm the exact polarity and scaling on your setup.
+- It’s best to trace this end-to-end from the Verilog counter to the SMA output in order to confirm the exact polarity and scaling of the setup.
 Some other resources that might be helpful:

     - [Red Pitaya Schematics v1.0.1](https://downloads.redpitaya.com/doc/Red_Pitaya_Schematics_v1.0.1.pdf)
     - [AD9763/AD9765/AD9767 Datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9763_9765_9767.pdf)